Anderson-Tsai-1/Server-Down-Detector-With-Alert/README.md

 2. A VM in the cloud (I used an Oracle machine)
 3. Tailscale
 4. Use systemd-networkd.service for your networking
-5. An SBC like an Raspberry PI (RPI)
+5. An SBC like a Raspberry PI (RPI)
 6. Twilio Account
 7. Access to the internet (Duh)
 8. (Optional) APC UPS Backup Battery